 Amir Sends Congratulations To President Of Finland

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Finland HE Alexander Stubb on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Finland Alexander Stubb on the anniversary of his country's Independence Day.

 Legal Disclaimer: